hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 > to create a sustainable Pan African Bioinformatics Network to support H3Africa researchers and their projects through Bioinformatics capacity development on the African continent.

 A large part of the activities of this network is shifting data.
 Since it's **human genomic data** it has to be moved from where it's collected with extreme care.
-The data will be collected by field workiers collaborating on the project, all over Africa and sent to a secure staging environment in Cape Town where it can be processed (*e.g.* anonymised).
+The data will be collected by field workers collaborating on the project, all over Africa and sent to a secure staging environment in Cape Town where it can be processed (*e.g.* anonymised).
 Here, I summarise some thoughts and plans around how this task can be tackled using the services of the [Africa-Arabia Regional Operations Centre](https://roc.africa-grid.org).

 ## Outline

 This turned into quite a long article.
-I first address some [general considarations](#general) and background.
-Then, I take a look at the isuses around [identity and security](#id), before tackling the main issue of [data](#data), going into detail regarding issues of data movement as well as data management.
-I then put forward a plan to [implement](#implementatation) full demo which can be taken to production, including the necessary agreements and technology which the ROC can provide.
+I first address some [general considerations](#general) and background.
+Then, I take a look at the issues around [identity and security](#id), before tackling the main issue of [data](#data), going into detail regarding issues of data movement as well as data management.
+I then put forward a plan to [implement](#implementation) full demo which can be taken to production, including the necessary agreements and technology which the ROC can provide.
 Finally some [next steps](#next) and a summary.

-# General considerations and requirements {#general}
+## General considerations and requirements {#general}

 [CBIO](http://www.cbio.uct.ac.za) is the partner who is responsible for processing the collected data safely and securely.
 As such, they need to provide a secure storage area, which is nonetheless able to accept incoming data from around the African continent.
 This can of course be done the *easy* way or any number of *right* ways (there are, as always, many ways to skin this cat, depending on what one takes into account).
 If this were a project in the '90s, the solution would have probably looked like: